BBC News presentation: 2016 "Cogs and colours"

-BBC World News
+BBC News (international channel)

 1995 Flags

 The channel originally launched as BBC World on 16 January 1995 at 19:00 GMT.
 The new channel was formed following the split of BBC World Service Television into the international news and current affairs channel BBC World and the entertainment channel BBC Prime.

-The channel's launch identity was designed by Lambie-Nairn and consisted of various elements of flags and of fictitious flags themselves.
+The channel's launch identity was designed by Lambie-Nairn and consisted of various elements of flags themselves.
 The ident consisted of various elements of flag designs, such as coloured stars, crosses, parallel lines and rectangular coloured flag segments moving off the screen in all directions to reveal the BBC World logo against a blue flag background.
 The BBC World logo at the time featured the BBC logo over the channel name 'World' written in the typeface Twentieth Century, the typeface used by the entire channel at the time.
 To give the impression of the logo floating atop the flag, a shadow of the logo was added below.
 The music featured an orchestral score heavy on Brass instruments.
 The introduction of the news programmes themselves also consisted of similar elements, with the flag segments seen moving across the globe before forming behind the channel name in a translucent rectangle with the BBC logo on top.
 This was deliberately intended to give the titles and the ident a similar look and to link between them.

 The channel logo featured as the channel Digital on-screen graphic (DOG) also, which was located in the top left corner of the screen and identified the channel.
 The channel didn't use any astons, or graphics present at the bottom of the screen to provide information, that were permanently placed there.
 Graphics consisted solely of a bar running across the bottom of the page which was multi-coloured to match the flag designs, but muted by a translucent finish to appear more appropriate for the bulletins.

 The channel promotional style was consistent with the remainder of BBC Television output, consisting of a sidebar that appeared at the end of the ident containing an image from the BBC World flags ident.
 The programme name would appear at the bottom of the screen, aligned left, while the programme times were placed in the sidebar to reflect different world areas.
 Various other channel continuity elements also used the flags, such as 'Coming up' and 'Next' graphics, as well as break bumpers and break fillers.
 In addition, some promotion stings were also used which revolved around people in a colour filtered environment before the promotion ran.

 The studio set at the time featured an extended computer generated set used by the BBC domestic news at the time.
 This featured a desk which was extended by computer graphics in wide shots of the studio, and featured an artificial studio environment.